arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``upload_limit`` and ``download_limit`` are transfer rates limits for the whole peer class.
 They are specified in bytes per second and apply to the sum of all peers that are members of this class.

+``upload_priority`` and ``download_priority`` are relative priorities used by the bandwidth allocator in the rate limiter.
+If no rate limits are in use, the priority is not used either.
+Priorities start at 1 (0 is not a valid priority) and may not exceed 255.

+A peer or torrent balonging to more than one class, the highest priority among any of its classes is the one that is taken into account.

 For more information, see `peer classes`_.